 Honeybees are highly important, both ecologically and economically, as a pollinator of wild and crop plants.

-There is worldwide concern over increased rates of honey bee colony loss.
+There is worldwide concern over increased rates of honeybee colony loss.
 The effects of agricultural intensification, climate change, habitat loss, pests, and disease are all interacting to contribute to these declines.
+Decreasing floral resources as a result of habitat loss is one of the key factors in the decline of pollinating insects worldwide.

 We use DNA barcoding approaches to find out the flowers honeybees are using, from the pollen they collect and the honey that they make.

-We study the honey bees housed in our Bee Garden.
-The National Botanic Garden of Wales provides an interesting study environment in which to answer questions about the floral preferences of honey bees.
-It contains over 5,000 taxa of flowering plants, which provides a highly diverse choice of native and non-native plant species for our honey bees to choose from.
+We study the honeybees housed in our Bee Garden.
+The National Botanic Garden of Wales provides an interesting study environment in which to answer questions about the floral preferences of honeybees.
+It contains over 5,000 taxa of flowering plants, which provides a highly diverse choice of native and non-native plant species for our honeybees to choose from.
+We have also worked with beekeepers across the UK to understand honeybee foraging on a landscape level.
+From this research, we provide detail on the plants honeybees use and give recommendations for habitat management.

 Jones L. 2020 Investigating the foraging preferences of the honeybee, Apis mellifera L., using DNA metabarcoding.
 PhD thesis